DigeZyme®: What it is, what it's for, and why we include it in Glorioso

 Before explaining what DigeZyme® does in a vegan protein, it makes sense to understand the problem it solves.

-Many people who try plant-based protein powder for the first time experience bloating, gas, or a feeling of heavy digestion that they didn't have with whey protein.
-This has a concrete explanation; it's not a figment of imagination or bad luck.
+Many people who try powdered plant-based protein for the first time notice bloating, gas, or a feeling of heavy digestion that they didn't experience with whey protein.
+This has a concrete explanation; it's not a matter of imagination or bad luck.

-Plant-based proteins —from peas, rice, pumpkin, sunflower— come from seeds and legumes with more complex cellular structures than those of animal origin.
-These structures contain fiber, starches, and natural antinutrients that the digestive system has to work harder to break down.
-If the production of digestive enzymes at that moment is not sufficient to handle this load —something that can happen due to stress, lifestyle, age, or simply because the digestive system is not accustomed to it— the result is fermentation in the intestine, gas, and discomfort.
+Plant-based proteins—pea, rice, pumpkin, sunflower—come from seeds and legumes with more complex cellular structures than those of animal origin.
+These structures contain fiber, starches, and natural anti-nutrients that the digestive system has to work harder to break down.
+If the current production of digestive enzymes is not sufficient to handle this load—something that can happen due to stress, lifestyle, age, or simply because the digestive system is not accustomed to it—the result is fermentation in the intestine, gas, and discomfort.

-Added to this is the fact that many people drink their shake right after training, when the digestive system is secondary because the body has prioritized blood flow to the muscles.
+In addition, many people drink their shake right after working out, when the digestive system is in the background because the body has prioritized blood flow to the muscles.

 What DigeZyme® does in practice

 When you drink a vegan protein shake with DigeZyme®, the enzymes get to work in the digestive tract.
-Protease begins to break down protein chains into smaller fragments —peptides and free amino acids— that the small intestine can absorb directly.
+Protease begins to break down protein chains into smaller fragments—peptides and free amino acids—that the small intestine can absorb directly.
 Amylase handles the carbohydrates that accompany the protein.
 Lipase works with the fats present in the formula.
-Cellulase helps release nutrients trapped in the plant fiber.
+Cellulase helps release nutrients enclosed in plant fiber.

 The practical result has two dimensions: